Updating Git Project Structure

 deleted: tests/test.yml

-Because this is for an Ansible role I know that I want to keep anything in tasks from the above.
+Because this is for an Ansible role, I want to keep anything in tasks from the above.
 So I’ll checkout those to keep them.

 git checkout tasks